-I enjoyed what the lap-bar only design allowed: The unrestricted, or “open” feel, which allows riders to feel very exposed and vulnerable during the ride, central to the dueling design of Battlestar Galactica.
-It also translate to freedom of movement – you could get flinged in all directions and even LEAN on the person next to you!
-But the most thrilling aspect would be the harrowing, almost “standing while floating” stance at the first drop.
-Some roller-coaster fans have told me that they’re disappointed that HUMAN no longer has the “magnificently insane” and “seemingly dangerous” drop it provides.
+I enjoyed what the lap-bar only design allowed: The unrestricted ‘open’ feel, which allows riders to feel very exposed during the ride, central to the dueling design of Battlestar Galactica.
+It also translates to freedom of movement – you could get flinged in all directions and even LEAN on the person next to you!
+But the most thrilling aspect would be the harrowing, almost ‘standing while floating’ stance at the first drop.
+Some roller-coaster fans have told me that they’re disappointed that HUMAN no longer has the ‘magnificently insane’ and “seemingly dangerous’ drop it provides.
 Maybe that was never part of the ride’s design and could be potentially dangerous, and this change fixed that.

 This is possibly the park’s most controversial move this year and I expect rage from fans of the original design.
-It does sound a little too much to have shoulder restraints for a roller-coaster that does not invert, but it does help for some sections where the G-forces are too extreme and some riders may end up leaning forwards (which can sprain their back) as having the shoulder pads meant that they’d be sitting up right.
-The park is obsessed with safety (with lapbars even for a slow water ride like Madagascar!) but given how theme park controversies have caused rides (and entire parks) in Singapore to shut down, it’s probably wise to have such preventive measures.
+It does sound a little too much to have shoulder restraints for a roller-coaster that does not invert, but it does help for some sections where the G-forces are too extreme and some riders may end up leaning forwards, which can sprain their back as having the shoulder pads meant that they’d be sitting up right.
+The park is obsessed with safety – with lapbars even for a slow water ride like Madagascar – but given how theme park controversies have caused rides in Singapore to shut down, it’s probably wise to have such preventive measures.

 This exclusive toy set, known as the Cybertron Con 2012 Special Edition Set, is available for sale at the Transformers Supply Vault (Ride exit for Transformers: The Ride) for $179.
 It is a limited edition item and is also sold at the Cybertron Con (ends today, 14 March 2012)